Solar Energy Frequently Asked Questions

-- Direct radiation, sunlight travelling from the sun to the ground with only a slight scattering of the sun’s rays in the atmosphere.
-E.g. At any time of year, about eighty per cent of the Sahara desert’s total solar radiation is from direct sunlight.
+- Direct radiation, sunlight traveling from the sun to the ground with only a slight scattering of the sun’s rays in the atmosphere.
+E.g. At any time of year, about eighty percent of the Sahara desert’s total solar radiation is from direct sunlight.

 - Albedo radiation, sunlight reflected from the ground.
 For example with white surfaces such as snow which reflect the sun’s rays and stay cold.
 In contrast, dark surfaces absorb solar energy and become warm.

 What are the best ways to harness this energy?